iotempire/iotempower/doc/first-node.rst

     `Pi Quickstart tutorial <quickstart-pi.rst>`_ and click on *save*.

--   If you have done this correctly, the node will reboot and the led will stay on continuously.
+-   If you have done this correctly, the node will reboot and the led will start blinking very rapidly continuously.
-    If it starts blinking the unique pattern again, it means you have not configured it correctly.
+    If it starts blinking the unique pattern again or stays on or off all the time off, it means you have not configured it correctly.
     Then you have to repeat the previous step.